bclevine/DECaLS_catalog_downloader/README.md

 The following flags are available:
 1. *-n [number of threads]* : How many threads should be used for multithreading?
 More threads will usually be faster.
 Defaults to 25.
 2. *-t [textfile name]* : Name of textfile to pull coordinates from.
 Defaults to 'cutout_list.txt'.
+3. *--header [boolean]* : Whether or not the textfile has a header.
+Defaults to False.
-3. *-f [download folder]* : Name of the folder in which to place catalog downloads.
+4. *-f [download folder]* : Name of the folder in which to place catalog downloads.
 Defaults to '/catalogs'.
 Use '' to place downloads in the top-level directory.
-4. *-l [length of coordinate list]* : For testing, you may not want to download the entire catalog from your textfile.
+5. *-l [length of coordinate list]* : For testing, you may not want to download the entire catalog from your textfile.
 This number will cap the list at a certain index — for example, `-l 5` will download the first 5 coordinates from the list.
 Leave the flag blank to download the entire textfile.
-5. *-o [overwrite]* : By default, the script will skip any catalogs with duplicate names in the download folder.
+6. *-o [overwrite]* : By default, the script will skip any catalogs with duplicate names in the download folder.
 Overwrite will force it to overwrite any pre-existing catalogs.
 Defaults to False.
-6. *-v [verbose]* : Use verbose output?
+7. *-v [verbose]* : Use verbose output?
 Defaults to False.
 If True, the progress bar will be disabled.

 For example, the following command will use 10 threads, download the first 60 coordinates in the textfile, and place downloads in the folder '/all_catalogs'.